Learning Decentralized Linear Quadratic Regulators with $\sqrt{T}$ Regret: Conclusion

 \section{Conclusion}

-We considered the problem of learning decentralized linear quadratic regulator under a partially nested information constraint, with unknown system models.
+We considered the problem of learning decentralized linear quadratic regulator under an information constraint on the control policy, with unknown system models.
 We proposed a model-based online learning algorithm that adaptively designs a control policy when new data samples from a single system trajectory become available.
 Our algorithm design was built upon a disturbance-feedback representation of state-feedback controllers, and an online convex optimization with memory and delayed feedback subroutine.
 We showed that our online algorithm yields a controller that satisfies the desired information constraint and yields a $\sqrt{T}$ expected regret.
+We validated our theoretical results using numerical simulations.